edwardgerhold/syntaxjs/README.md

 of the ECMA-262 Specification.
 They form (long named) the complete required AST properties (say static variables as lists or single values each node, which will be collected when parsing, say ast properties).
 One should update parser api for.

-Example: MethodDefinitions should have .static (static class property) and .special (getter, setter) properties,
+Example: MethodDefinitions should have .static (static class property) and .special (getter, setter) properties, it´s ugly to test oneself wether it´s a get or a set after the parser had that already.

-ExpressionStatements containing a function or not should have "isAnonymousFunctionDefinition" and "isValidAssignmentTarget" to reveal what they possess in constant time to the compiler.
+ExpressionStatements and Expressions (Assignment, Binary) containing a function or should have "isAnonymousFunctionDefinition" (righthandside or syntax error, eh, function () is not allowed ;-)) and
+"isValidAssignmentTarget" (lefthandside) to reveal what they possess in constant time to the compiler.
 Waiting for the next node and checking it´s field is way to much if such properties can help you go constant.
+Hmm.
+I should elaborate the list here.
+That you can read it.

 ```
     // now (it´s not an effort to rename value to spans.
 It´s a new node which will carry .raw and .cooked)